 3. On-device processing is the key

 The idea of using your voice as a password has been around for years.
-In fact, I can remember it from sci-fi movies I watched as a kid.
+I can remember it from sci-fi movies I watched as a kid.

 What makes Voice Biometrics more feasible now is that phones have become sophisticated enough to do the processing “on-device” rather than “in-call.”
 To understand the significance, let’s walk-through those two approaches by imagining you’re calling a bank.